 The NAGC national office will make every effort to contact those who have nominated a colleague, or those who have nominated themselves, to let them know of any missing materials, provided the nomination packet arrives at least two weeks before the deadline.

-- A minimum of two letters of recommendation from persons in a position to know what impact the nominee's work had on gifted education at the state and national level.
+- Two letters of recommendation from persons in a position to know what impact the nominee's work had on gifted education at the state and national level.
 These persons could include legislators, school administrators, or leaders of statewide or national organizations.

 - A brief narrative describing the significant contributions the nominee/group has made to the field of gifted education, specifically to gifted education policy at the state and/or federal level.
 Please include supporting documents.